siuthunderdawgs/hot-spot-detection/README.md

 # hot-spot-detection
-Algorithm capable of detecting hot spots on a power line.
+Algorithm capable of detecting hot spots in an image.